laripeanuts/radix-fullstack-challenge/README.md

 - [ ] Make a better history of each equipment
 - [ ] User can register a new equipment on the frontend
 - [ ] Publish the application in a cloud service
+- [ ] Take advantage of the monorepo to share code between the frontend and the backend